TrasheRacer/TrasheRacer.github.io/docs/_posts/2026-11-25-TBHTG-0-intro.markdown

 We can outline the political violence under discussion on a rough scale of increasing severity:
 * surveillence (CCTV, tracking mobile devices, other forms of (electronic) data collection: among all primates, a hard stare is nothing if not a threat.
 * non-violent civil disobedience: protest, democratic action, etc.
-* property damage: riot, sabotage, cyberattacks against (only) property
+* property damage: riot, sabotage, cyberattacks against (only) property.
 * ...
+* collective action: (armed) insurrection, mutiny, industrial action.
-* armed conflict up to and including conventional warfare
+* armed conflict: terrorism & conventional/grey/civil warfare
 * existential destruction, whether by some aspect of the climate crisis or the latest hypersonic glide vehicle launched nuclear warhead.

-Of these kinds of violence, only the very last is to be avoided **at all costs** and especially when considering 'the long run' - say, up until 2050.
+Of these kinds of violence, only the very last is to be avoided **at all costs**  - and especially when considering 'the long run', say, up until 2050 (only thirty years!).
-However, the lesser forms of violence (while to be avoided for their own sake) could be argued as justified and even required **for the avoidence** of the latter.
+However, the lesser forms of violence (while to be avoided for their *own* sake) can be argued as justified and even required, when necessary **for the avoidence** of the greatest.

 ### 0.22 Software